Actress Emma Watson's plea for equality wins men's support

 Watson, 24, who rose to fame as Hermione in the Harry Potter movies, gave her first major speech as a United Nations Women's Goodwill Ambassador in New York on Saturday, launching the "HeForShe" campaign to unite men and women for gender equality.

-The target is to mobilise one billion men and boys over 12 months with an online map showing exactly where men sign up.
+The target is to mobilize one billion men and boys over 12 months with an online map showing exactly where men sign up.

 "I hope we can all finally change laws and mentalities in order to establish what is nothing more than common sense," Watson posted on her Twitter account on Tuesday.